ContriMix: Scalable stain color augmentation for domain generalization without domain labels in digital pathology: The image generator of ContriMix

 In all of our experiments, we use a dot product for the image generator \(G\).
-This is inspired by the physics of histochemistry/fluorescence image formation, since we want to establish a connection between the physically grounded signals and the content and attribute tensors used in ContriMix.

-For the Camelyon17-WILDS H\&E dataset and the prostate cell classification dataset, following the derivation in \citep{ruifrok2001quantification}, the optical density can be written as \(OD = -log(I / I_o) = CM\).
-Here, \(C\) is a concentration matrix with each row containing the stain concentration at each pixel. \(M\) is a stain vector matrix where rows are the color vectors. \(I\) is the raw intensity image obtained from the camera, \(I_o\) is the background intensity.
+This is inspired by the physics of histochemistry image formation.
+Following the derivation in \cite{ruifrok2001quantification}, the optical density can be written as \(OD = -log(I / I_o) = CM\).
+Here, \(C\) is a concentration matrix with each row containing the stain concentration at each pixel. \(M\) is a stain color vector matrix where rows are the color vectors. \(I\) is the raw intensity image obtained from the camera, \(I_o\) is the background intensity.
 One can associate content tensor \(z^c\) and the attribute tensor \(z^a\) extracted by ContriMix with the stain concentration \(C\) and the stain vector matrix \(M\) respectively in the optical density equation.
 Moreover, this model also suggests that a tensor dot product can be used for the image generator \(G(z^c, z^a) = z^c \cdot z^a\).

-Similarly, with the RxRx1-WILDS dataset, the measured intensity can be written as \(I = CM\) \citep{orth2018super} where \(C\) is the concentration (abundance) of the flourophores and \(M\) contains the \textit{fingerprint} of florophores.
-Hence, the concentration \(C\) can be associated with the content tensor \(z^c\) in ContriMix while the \textit{fingerprint} can be associated with the the attributes \(z^a\).
-Again, a simple dot product operation can be used for the image generator \(G\).